Most Liberal MPs are 'too chicken' to demand fair treatment on the carbon tax

-Tonight, Sheila Gunn Reid speaks to a rather a cheeky campaign by the Canadian Taxpayers Federation (CTF), in a bid to name and shame the vast majority of Liberal MPs who voted against carbon tax reprieve for all home heating.
+Tonight, Sheila Gunn Reid speaks on rather a cheeky campaign by the Canadian Taxpayers Federation (CTF), in a bid to name and shame the vast majority of Liberal MPs who voted against carbon tax reprieve for all home heating.

 Every Liberal MP from Ontario voted against giving you a break on the carbon tax on home heating.— Dr. Jay Goldberg (@JayJGoldberg) November 10, 2023